KhaledElTahan/pintos/Installation.md

 Check whether each the Qemu binary exists inside the build directoy.

-* For 64-bit machines, an executable with name `qemu-system-x86_64` will be present.
+* For 64-bit machines, an executable with name `qemu-system-x86_64` should be present.

 ```shell
 cd $HOME/apps/qemu/bin/debug/native/x86_64-softmmu
 ls
 ```

-* For 32-bit machines, a executable with name `qemu-system-i386` will be present.
+* For 32-bit machines, an executable with name `qemu-system-i386` should be present.

 ```shell
 cd $HOME/apps/qemu/bin/debug/native/i386-softmmu